Ms Holly Greenland

 The primary aim of the study is to:

-• providing the publishing sector and authors with an evidenced narrative of the impact of self-publishing on the changing expectations and role of authors publishing through all models.
+• producing an evidenced narrative of the impact of self-publishing on the changing expectations and role of the author in the publishing process,

-• exploration of whether the rise of self-publishing has disrupted or impacted the established tradition of who can publish, how to publish, and what stories authors can tell, identifying the publishing sector's response and future opportunities.
+• concluding whether the rise of self-publishing has disrupted the established tradition of who can publish, how to publish, and what stories authors tell, including considering what this may mean for the future of publishing.

 • Research degree: PhD

-• Title of project: (Working title) Do successful authors share personality, demographic or other characteristics, and what implications might this have for the author community and publishing industry?
+• Title of project: Profiling the self-published author: who are they, what factors influence their success and what implications might this have for the publishing industry?

 • Research supervisor: Professor Alison Baverstock